isaac-mason/navcat/docs/README.template.md

 <RenderType type="import('navcat').filterWalkableLowHeightSpans" />

-### 3. Build compact heightfield, erode walkable area
+### 3. Build compact heightfield, erode walkable area, mark areas

 The heightfield is then compacted to only represent the top walkable surfaces.